VeraCologne/LearningBlog/content/posts/2019-01-09-learning-model.markdown

 ---
 layout: post
-title:  "The One With My Learning Model"
+title:  "The One with My Learning Model"
 date:   2019-01-09 20:43:47 +0100
 tags:
 - apprenticeship